PierreMauger/LushEngine/README.md

 ## 🔍 About

 This project is about making a cross-platform 3D engine in C++, mainly as an excuse to work on cool 3D stuff on my free time.\
-It has an ECS and an implementation of ImGui for debuging.\
+It uses an ECS achitecture and an implementation of ImGui for debuging.\
+The engine propose C# scripting to help game development.\
 The rendering is made in OpenGL with the intent of staying as low level as possible.
 Implementation of Vulkan is planned in the future.

 ## 📈 Features